 I wrote a response to this article entitled “ISNA?
 Thugs” and sent off a request to MWU to also publish my response.
 I have not heard from them yet.

-Then today (9-13) MWU published an article Michael Knight about the ISNA convention.
+Then on (9-13) MWU published an article Michael Muhammad Knight about the ISNA convention.
 This article was the final straw for me in attempting to see the positive in what has become a very negative and embarassing voice for Islam in America.
 In this article Mr. Knight admits that rather than applying for press credentials, he went through a very dishonest process which resulted in his receiving a press pass that he wasn’t entitled to.

 These sorts of tactics can only hurt the cause of Progressive Muslims and I do not want to be associated with individuals or organizations that show so little professionalism or concern for truth and rational discourse.